 British and Irish Law, Education and Technology Association

-Dr Greta Bosch has been at Exeter University since 2002.
+Prof Greta Bosch has been at Exeter University since 2002.
 Greta is the Director of International Programmes.
-She is a member of the Taught Faculty Sub-Committee.
 Greta is also an Aspire Mentor.

 Greta's research interests lie in International Human Rights Law, specifically Equality, non-discrimination and affirmative action.
-She has published on human rights and racial equality with special reference to South Africa, and is currently researching interdisciplinary approaches to legal education.
-Most recently Greta and her team were awarded a competitive grant from the Solicitors Regulation Authority (SRA) to look at what causes different levels of attainment for ethnic groups in professional assessments.
+She has published on human rights and racial equality with special reference to South Africa, as well as interdisciplinary approaches to legal education.
+Most recently Greta and her team were awarded a competitive grant from the Solicitors Regulation Authority (SRA) to look at what causes disparate attainment for ethnic groups in legal professional assessments.
 This research should help to increase understanding about the factors that are driving this picture and to identify steps that could be taken to make a difference and help to close the attainment gap.
 It will be an extensive programme that will take until the end of 2023 to complete.

 External Positions, Appointments and Awards

 Editor-in-chief of the European Journal of Legal Education (EJLE): ejle.eu/index.php/ejle

 Principal Fellow of the Higher Education Academy (PFHEA)

 Executive Board Member of the Society of Legal Scholars (SLS) 2018-2021

 Member of the Education Committee of the Society of Legal Scholars (SLS) 2015-2021

 Co-convenor of the Comparative Law Section of the Society of Legal Scholars (SLS) 2015-2021

 Member of the British Association of Comparative Lawyers (BACL) 2015- present